 After a hayride and a few rounds of roasted marshmallows, George and I joined the dancing in the barn.
 There was plenty of room on the floor, but George pulled me up on top of a picnic table to dance.
 You would think the drunken kids would end up dancing on top of a table, but nope, it was the sober Christian kids.
 Then again, maybe the cider we had been given was fermented; either way, it sure did taste good.

 It’s funny, sad, and scary to me what we readily accept as truth.
-I didn’t own a pair of flip flops until I was twenty-one because my mom convinced me early on in life that flip flops are dangerous.
-She told me I would stub my toe if I wore them; I believed her and didn’t pester her for a pair, but I’ll admit, I was a bit jealous of my friends who owned several pairs.
+I didn’t own a pair of flip-flops until I was twenty-one because my mom convinced me early on in life that flip-flops are dangerous.
+She told me I would stub my toe if I wore them.
+I believed her, and didn’t pester her for a pair, but I’ll admit – I was a bit jealous of my friends who owned several pairs.
 I especially liked the neat-o flopping noise the shoes made.
-All I had was a lousy pair of jelly shoes – which produced no noise – only sweat – and left strange imprints on my feet when I took them off at night.
+All I had was a lousy pair of jelly shoes— that produced no noise, only sweat, and left strange imprints on my feet when I took them off at night.

 You see, when I was in fourth grade I made a model of the solar system for the school science fair.
-I included the nine planets I had been learning about in class – Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus (the planet the boys always laugh about), Neptune, and Pluto.
-For over 75 years teachers and science books insisted Pluto is the ninth planet in the Solar System.
+I included the nine planets I had been learning about in class: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus (the planet the boys always laugh about), Neptune, and Pluto.
+For over 75 years teachers and science books insisted Pluto was the ninth planet in the Solar System.
 But suddenly, in 2006, astronomers declared it was no longer a planet, and I was a bit perturbed.
 As it turns out, Pluto is nothing more than a “dwarf planet” – whatever that means.
-All I know is that the science community has been lying to little kids for years, and I can’t help but wonder how Walt Disney would feel knowing Mickey’s dog – named in honor of the planet’s discovery – is a phony.
+All I know is that the science community had lied to little kids for years, and I can’t help but wonder how Walt Disney would feel knowing Mickey’s dog—named in honor of the planet’s discovery—is a phony.